Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 • TIREM considers Tropospheric scattering.
 AGI recommends disabling refraction.

-Enabling TIREM in STK
+Enabling TIREM in the STK application

-You will enable TIREM for your scenario.
+Enable TIREM for your scenario.

 1. Select the RF - Environment page.